WangQing-WUT/elyra/README.md

 # need restart shell
 conda -h
 ```
-### Setting up Elyra environment
+### Setting up wfeeditor environment
-* Create a new Python environment using a version that is supported by Elyra.
+* Create a new Python environment using a version that is supported by wfeeditor.
 ```shell
 conda create -n <env-name> python
 ```